The Walter and Duncan Gordon Foundation: Fresh Water Program

 The Walter and Duncan Gordon Foundation has supported legal, regulatory and citizen action activities to protect the quality and quantity of fresh water resources in Canada, and to ensure access to drinking water to all Canadians.
 Beginning in March 2011, the foundation has helped to organize Canadian Water Week.
 That year the foundation, along with the Inter-Action Council held an international conference discussing global water security and policy.
-The conference was chaired by Jean Chrétien the former Prime Minister of Canada, Olusegun Obasanjo the former President of Nigeria and former Chancellor of Austria Franz Vranitzky.
-In May 2011, the foundation's Tom Axworthy was appointed Secretary General of the InterAction Council.
+The conference was chaired by Jean Chrétien the former prime minister of Canada, Olusegun Obasanjo the former president of Nigeria and former Cc"Chrétien's call to Canada: Don't be afraid of water-exporting debate".
+The Globe and Mail Accessed March 25, 2011 In May 2011, the foundation's Tom Axworthy was appointed secretary general of the InterAction Council.

 The Walter and Duncan Gordon Foundation funded the Forum for Leadership in Water (FLOW) and Tides Canada, both of which promote water security and education for Canadians.
 After 15 years, the foundation withdrew its funding from the Munk School's Program on Water Issues in 2016.
 Tom Axworthy, the Foundation president, also created the Mackenzie Data Stream, an online system that provides real time access to communities and decision makers on water quality indicators.